-$Credits{20xx}$ is the total number of credits generated under the program as calculated at the end of compliance year 20xx, the compliance year four quarters preceding the year for the current

-May 15quarterly Automatic Acceleration Mechanism announcement; and
+$Credits{20xx}$ is the total number of credits generated under the program as calculated at the end of the four quarters preceding the quarterly Automatic Acceleration Mechanism announcement; and

-Deficits20xx is the total number of deficits generated under the program as calculated at the end of compliance year 20xx, the compliance year four quarters preceding the year for the current May 15quarterly Automatic Acceleration Mechanism announcement.
+$Deficits{20xx}$ is the total number of deficits generated under the program as calculated at the end of the four quarters preceding the quarterly Automatic Acceleration Mechanism announcement.

 - (c) Updating the Benchmark Schedules.
-Starting January 1, 2028, the compliance year for which an average carbon intensity benchmark applies will also take into account the number of times the Automatic Acceleration Mechanism has been triggered pursuant to section 95484(b). - (1) An updated benchmark schedule will be posted to the LCFS website on May 15 for any year that the Executive Officer announces that the Automatic Acceleration Mechanism has been triggered. - (2) An updated benchmark schedule posted pursuant to 95484(c)(1) will override any prior benchmark schedules and will take effect January 1 of the calendar year after the Automatic Acceleration Mechanism was triggered. - (d) Benchmarks for Gasoline and Fuels used as a Substitute for Gasoline.
+Starting January 1, 2028, the compliance year for which an average carbon intensity benchmark applies will also take into account the number of times the Automatic Acceleration Mechanism has been triggered pursuant to section 95484(b). - (1) An updated benchmark schedule will be posted to the LCFS website on May 15 for any year that the Executive Officer announces that the Automatic Acceleration Mechanism has been triggered. - (2) An updated benchmark schedule posted pursuant to 95484(c)(1) will override any prior benchmark schedules and will take effect January 1 of the calendar year after the Automatic Acceleration Mechanism was triggered.

+(d) Benchmarks for Gasoline and Fuels used as a Substitute for Gasoline.
 Starting in 2028 the defined average carbon intensity benchmarks for each future year will be advanced by one year each time the Automatic Acceleration Mechanism has been triggered pursuant to section 95484(b).